suttonbm/suttonbm.github.io/_posts/projects/homebrew/2016-09-14-alcoholic_ginger_beer.md

 #### Update: 9/18/2016
 Seems like fermentation may be completed already.
 Will wait a few more days and take a hydrometer reading to confirm.

+#### Update: 9/20/2016
+Measured SG 0.996 - I'm going to call this done!

+Some tasting notes:
+Nose has hints of ginger, citrus, and some yeasty flavors.
+After cooling, I also pick up a little bit of banana, so there may be some diacetyl flavors in there.
+Taste is strongly sour - like, more sour than I was hoping.
+It's really super dry, and although there is a little bit of ginger flavor, it's less than I was hoping for.
+There is still a bit of a ginger "bite" in the finish, though.

+#### Update: 9/24/2016
+Went ahead and bottled this beastie with ~26g of dark brown sugar for priming.
+I'm hoping the brown sugar will leave a little residual flavor.

+#### Update: 10/1/2016
+The brown sugar didn't leave much in the way of residual flavor.
+The taste is pretty decent overall, but I'd change a few things next time.
+First, I'd cut back on the sour elements (lemon, lime), as the final product is pretty sour.
+Second, I'd add some extra ginger, leave it in the fermenter for primary, and then add some additional ginger in secondary to kick up the ginger flavor a bit.
+I do think that the molasses flavor would go nice with the ginger, so I'd also consider swapping out the turbinado/brown sugar combination in the boil with panilla.

+When I bottled this, it was still pretty cloudy, and I thought it would stay that way.
+However, it cleared up alost completely in the bottle, leaving a pretty large pile of junk in the bottle.
+I'd also let this sit for a while longer in the fermenter to allow it to clear.
+Might need finings to get all the fine bits out.

+One final thought - i think I targeted about 2.5 volumes of CO2 on this.
+It seemed a little flat for my taste; I would probably aim for somewhere closer to 3 volumes next time.